 Will I Get Fired For filing a Workers’ Compensation Claim?

 No, you cannot be fired for filing a workers’ compensation claim.
 However, other reason for being fired can crop up, such as taking an extended leave of absence, even if you needed to take this as a result of the injury you sustained at work.

 Even if you followed the proper procedure, it is not unheard of to have your workers’ compensation claim denied.
 There are many reasons your claim might have been denied, but one of the best things you can do in this situation is to discuss your case with your work injury lawyer Philadelphia, PA trusts.
 An attorney knows that a denied claim can be frustrating, but they can help you appeal your denied claim.

-Thank you to our friends and contributors at Wieand Law Firm, LLC for their insight into workers compensation and denied claims.
+Thank you to our friends Wieand Law Firm, LLC for their insight into workers compensation and denied claims.